bioatlas/archive-docker/README.md

 available](https://commons.wikimedia.org/wiki/Commons:ISA_Tool/Manual)
 which describes its functionality.
 It was originally was developed to be used by Wikimedia Africa in the “Wiki loves Africa” project.
-An application, “the ISA game”, has been built to encourage crowd sourcing contributions.
+An application, [“the ISA game”](http://bit.ly/PlayISA), has been built to encourage crowd sourcing contributions.
+So called [“campaigns” can be created](http://bit.ly/CreateISA) such as the one arranged after the Brazilian fire, but geared towards mobilizing multimedia content.

 # The Minio Way